acmumn/website/content/events/2022-11-22-paper-pals.md

 ztime = "18:00"
 +++

-Come read a paper with ACM! we will be reading the paper [Penrose: From Mathematical Notation to Beautiful Diagrams](https://penrose.cs.cmu.edu/media/Penrose_SIGGRAPH2020a.pdf), which is a very beginner friendly and interesting programming language/graphics paper!
-This event is aimed at beginners, so if you've never read an academic paper before, this is a great place to start!
+Come read a paper with ACM!
+Never read an academic paper before?
+This is a great place to start!

 <!-- more -->

+We will be reading the paper [Penrose: From Mathematical Notation to Beautiful Diagrams](https://penrose.cs.cmu.edu/media/Penrose_SIGGRAPH2020a.pdf), which is a very beginner friendly and interesting programming language/graphics paper!
 ## What do i need to do beforehand?

 Ideally you would have read the paper ([Penrose: From Mathematical Notation to Beautiful Diagrams](https://penrose.cs.cmu.edu/media/Penrose_SIGGRAPH2020a.pdf)), but it's okay if you haven't!